clojusc/mesomatic-examples/README.md

 So far, these include:

 * framework (IN PROGRESS) - [add description]
+* container-framework (IN PROGRESS) - [add description]
-* framework-exception - a minimalist framework that only shows how an exception is handled by the Mesos framework
+* exception-framework - a minimalist framework that only shows how an exception is handled by the Mesos framework

 We plan on adding the multi-executor framework as well.
 In addition to the standard Mesos Java examples, we'll be including a very simple "Hello, World" framework and a framework using a custom Docker container.